 ParentsNext providers work with parents to help them set education and employment goals, develop a pathway to achieve their goals and link them to services and activities in the local community.

-ParentsNext will be delivered in two streams – an Intensive Stream and a Targeted Stream.
+ParentsNext is available in two streams – an Intensive Stream and a Targeted Stream.

-The Intensive Stream will operate in the existing 10 locations and 20 new locations with a high proportion of Parenting Payment recipients who are Indigenous.
+The Intensive Stream operates in the existing 10 locations and 20 new locations with a high proportion of Parenting Payment recipients who are Indigenous.

 The 30 Intensive Stream locations are: